KitMcDermott/DM6053-Ideation-and-Prototyping-SP17-Duff/week09.md

 DUE NEXT WEEK:
-* bring in anything you need for to finish your contact mic
+* bring in supplies to help you build-out your contact mic, Example, if trying to make a speaker, look into what materials are good for amplifying sound.
 * REQ Reading: Read and respond to article of your choice, related to your Project 2 research.
 Post on site.
 * Think of how you want to implement your contact mic, bring any additional materials that might be helpful.
 * Part I [Project 2: City as Site](city_as_site.md), presentation on research 04/10!